MND Australia

 • completing a course online

-• visiting a gallery or museum and learn about a person, event or time in history that you are passionate about.
+• visiting a gallery or museum to learn about a person, event or time in history that you are passionate about.

-Talking therapies: describe a range of psychotherapies and counselling techniques that use discussion, such as Cognitive Behavioural Therapy and Acceptance and Commitment Therapy (ACT).
+Talking therapies describe a range of psychotherapies and counselling techniques.
+These therapies use discussion such as Cognitive Behavioural Therapy and Acceptance and Commitment Therapy (ACT).
+An overview of these therapies can be found at Healthtalk Australia.

-Your GP may be able to prescribe medications to help with difficult emotions.
-However, many therapies can help emotional and mental health.
-Ask your GP for guidance on accessing psychological services in your state or territory.
+Your GP may be able to prescribe medications to help with difficult emotions, anxiety and/or depression.
+Many therapies can also help emotional and mental health.
+Ask your GP for guidance on how to access psychological services in your state or territory.

-You GP may be able to develop a mental health treatment plan for you that will help offset any out of pocket expenses associated with your visits to a mental health professional.
+You GP may be able to do a mental health treatment plan for you.
+A mental health plan will help offset any out-of-pocket expenses that come with your visits to a mental health professional.

-• Seeking mental health support via telehealth.
-This has become much more common, so it may also be something you would like to consider, particularly if getting to and from appointments is too difficult.
+• mental health support via telehealth – something to think about if getting to and from appointments is too hard

-• Black Dog Institute’s myCompass is an example of a free online program that helps you learn ways to deal with thoughts, feelings and behaviours that cause you trouble.
+• Black Dog Institute’s myCompass, a free online program that helps you learn ways to deal with thoughts, feelings and behaviours that cause you trouble.

-• It may take a little while to find a person who you feel comfortable to talk with but don’t give up.
+• It may take a little while to find a person who you feel comfortable with.
+Don’t give up.
 It is OK to see different professionals until you find the right person for you.
-Some psychology service’s websites have a section with short biographies of their practitioners which can help guide you in making a decision about who may be the best person for you to see
+Some psychology service’s websites have a section with short biographies of their practitioners.
+Reading these can help you make a decision about who may be the best person for you.

-• Others in your family may not understand the changes they see in you, so it may be useful to explain to them what is happening to you.
+• Others in your family may not understand the changes they see in you, so it may be useful to explain to them what is happening to you or provide them with specific information – see related pages and more information below.